VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 In here the script `settings.lua` will only be executed once.
 If you want to create plugins or create a feature that depends on a plugin, this behavior is good.
 The bad news is if want to use `:source $MYVIMRC` to reload our config the results might not be what we expect.

-There is a very simple hack we can do to make `source` work.
+There is a very simple hack we can do to make it `source` friendly.
 We can empty `require`'s cache before using it.
 Like this.

 ```lua
 local load = function(mod)